 - Partnerships, collaborations and other unincorporated groups with no Tasmanian members

 - Incorporated bodies – funding for incorporated bodies is available through the Organisation Investment Program.

 If you have previously received a grant or loan from Arts Tasmania that has not been satisfactorily acquitted you are not eligible to apply to this program.

 What can I apply for?

-You cannot apply for projects or activities that do not involve professional artists or arts workers, do not have a clearly defined arts component or that take place before the grant is awarded.
+You cannot apply for a project or activity that does not involve professional artists or arts workers, does not have a clearly defined arts component or that takes place before the grant is awarded.

 Some types of activities are not eligible for investment or are restricted.
 Be sure to read the general eligibility to make sure your project is suitable before you apply.

 If you are seeking investment towards publishing, please visit the publishing page for more information.

 There are two categories of investment available for artists under this program, Development and Delivery.
 Applications in each category will be assessed differently so it is important that you read the assessment guidelines for more information on how the criteria will be considered at each stage of assessment.